danielbutnar/quick-email-sender/README.md

 - `openai`
 - `langdetect`

-Also, ensure you have the language models downloaded for `spacy` and `stanza`.
+Also, ensure you have the language models downloaded for `spacy` and `stanza`.\

+## Contribution

+We would love for you to contribute to this project!
+Here's how you can get started:

+1. Fork this repository to your own GitHub account.
+2. Make your desired changes on a separate branch.
+3. When you're ready, create a pull request so we can review your changes and merge them into the main branch.
+4. Before you can start making changes, please ensure that you have the following prerequisites installed on your computer:

+spacy
+stanza
+conceptnet_lite
+openai
+langdetect
+Also, make sure to download the necessary language models for spacy and stanza.
+If you need any help with the setup, don't hesitate to reach out to us!

 ## Installation